This is Law Enforcement

 Police Academy training is conducted through an array of training exercises, crime scenarios, self-defense, and fitness training.
-Students will learn conflict mediation and resolution, investigation techniques, and be trained in the use of advanced security related training equipment, including vehicles.
+Students will learn conflict mediation, resolution and investigation techniques, and be trained in the use of advanced law enforcement-related training equipment, including vehicles.

 Prerequisites at the Time of Junior Year Enrollment

 Minimum of 7 core credits (1.5 must be English, 1 must be science), on track to graduate.

 High School Credit

 - 3 CTE Year One

 - St. Louis Community College - 6 credits

 *College credit and certification are not guaranteed.
 Their attainment is dependent on student performance in both the course and on external industry assessments.
 All certifications are through external agencies and the accommodations permitted will vary from assessment to assessment.
 Additionally, students must participate in the full two years of the program to be potentially eligible for all certifications listed.

 - International Academies of Emergency Dispatch Emergency Telecommunicator Certification

 - Red Cross First Aid and AED Certification